TheRealSaiTama/SimpleHTML/README.md

 ### 5. Keylogger

-The `keylogger` directory contains a simple keylogger application.
+The `Keylogger` directory contains a simple keylogger application.
 It demonstrates how to capture and display keypress events using JavaScript.

 #### Features: